Does Church Attendance Get You Into Heaven?

 - Solid Biblical teaching

 - Intimate, deep fellowship

-You Still May Ask, “Why Do I Need to Attend Church?”
+You Still Ask, “Why Do I Need Church Attendance?”

 I think the answer is keeping in mind that a hospital is for those who are sick and ill, and a church is for sinners.
 Both places are meant to heal.
 One physically and one spiritually.

 A real Christian church can be compared to a real hospital.
 In a hospital, people need healing for whatever they are there for.
 As sinners, we are aware that we have sinned in our lives and need the Great Physician to heal us.

 I like the explanation that a person being in a garage does not make him or her a car.
 Likewise, being in a church does not make a man or woman a Christian.
 Just because a person professes to be a Christian, does not make them a Christian.
 Christians are not sinless– they just sinless because they know the Lord and want to do His will and follow His ways.

 The important thing is to church attendance it to find someplace near where you live.
 Visit some churches before you commit to one.
 Keep praying about finding a church!
 And, remember that no matter how hard you look, there is not a perfect church.
 (You’ll never find a perfect church because churches are made up of sinners!)
 If you’ve prayed and evaluated each one you visit according to the five Spirit-led principles above, you have a better chance of finding the church for you.